Emily Griese ’08Postdoctoral research fellow

 Carrie Jones '12 Gerontology master's student, University of North Carolina Wilmington, NC

-Valerie Kleinjan '12 Counseling master's student, The University of South Dakota Vermillion, SD
+Valerie Kleinjan '12 Counseling and communications master's student, South Dakota State University Brookings, SD

 Morgan Weis '12 Services/operations manager, Minnesota Association for Volunteer Administration Maplewood, MN